 Now that you’ve dealt with the ingrown toenails it’s important to minimize the chance that it’ll happen again.
 Unfortunately, some people are more prone to ingrown toenails due to the shape of their toes, so they need to be extra careful.

-- Wear the correct size shoes.
+- Wear the correct size of shoes.
 Overly tight or poorly shaped shoes can crowd the toes, and exert pressure in a way that makes it easier for ingrown toenails to occur.

 - Cut your toenails straight across.
 Cutting in angles at the sides, or rounding in the shape of the nail encourages it to grow into the skin.
 This is especially important for the big toe, as it is by far the most common digit to be affected.

 - Don’t cut your toenails too short.
 This can cause the nail to curl down, increasing the chances of ingrown toenails.

 - If you have broken nail pieces from injury, trim around it to avoid further damage until the nail around the area grows back properly.

 - Sometimes, ingrown toenails are unavoidable.
 Some people have toenails that grow in a curve and cause ingrown toenails more often.
 Other times, blunt trauma can cause ingrown toenails to develop, which are difficult to avoid.